 Call your doctor or nurse right away if you have any of these symptoms:

 - Nausea that stops you from eating or drinking

 - Throwing up more than 3 times in one day

 - Feeling confused

 - Severe headache

-- Signs of liver problems: dark urine, pale stools, severe stomach pain, severe tiredness or weakness, unusual itching, or yellowing of the eyes or skin
+- Signs of liver problems: dark urine, pale stools, severe stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin

-- Persistent loss of appetite or rapid weight loss (more than 5 pounds in a week)
+- Lasting loss of appetite or rapid weight loss (more than 5 pounds in 1 week)

 - Extreme weakness that interferes with normal activities

 - Swelling of your legs, ankles, or feet